parisimaa/NYU-HPC/README.md

 Check if you can login without password.

 ## Remote access to HPC using Visual Studio:
+First make sure your VPN is connected to the NYU. \
+For Greene you need Cisco Any Connect and for Bigpurple you need BIG-IP Edge. \
 Search for "Remote - SSH" and install the extension. \
 Create a "New remote".\
 Enter SSH UserName@bigpurple.nyumc.org in the search bar. \